 Money and valuables

-US dollars are easily exchanged, however, bills should be post-2006 series and completely unmarked.
+US dollars are easily exchanged.
+Bills should be post-2006 series and completely unmarked.
 After the secession of South Sudan the Government of Sudan announced new currency notes would be issued.
 Some denominations of Sudanese Pound (SDG) banknotes have recently been reissued and old versions withdrawn from circulation.
 Travellers should confirm they receive valid banknotes when exchanging currency.

 Make two photocopies of valuable documents such as your passport, tickets and visas.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.